DanielsKraus/IOT-Smart-Trash-Can/README.md

 ## IOT-Smart-Trash-Can
 D1 Mini NodeMCU made into a home automation device for opening and closing of the lid of a trash can via voice commands utilizing Amazon Alexa/Echo.
+The trash can already has an electronic push button for opening and closing of the lid.
+The microcontroller will just take the state coming from the wifi **ON** or **OFF** and turn on a pin to it's corresponding area to trigger the switch to simulate pushing of the button.

 Installation instructions
   1. Clone this repository and navigate to the downloaded folder.